ncatlab/nlab-content/pages/5/8/0/0/85/content.md

 ## References
  {#References}

-The concept, and many of its basic properties, originates in several works of Brian day, including:
+The concept, and many of its basic properties, originates in several works of Brian Day, including:

 * {#Day70Thesis} [[Brian Day]], _Construction of Biclosed Categories_, PhD thesis.
 School of Mathematics of the University of New South Wales, September 1970.
 [Link](http://unsworks.unsw.edu.au/fapi/datastream/unsworks:58748/SOURCE01?view=true).